khanh101/fp/README.md

 - we have to handle function locally, that is save `funcImpl` into callstack, if a function is returned, pass it into parent's stack.

-since I almost don't gain anything from doing this, I'll keep it simple for now, no higher-order function
+since the language is Turing complete and I almost don't gain anything from doing this, I'll keep it simple for now, no higher-order function

 ## language specs